Custom swimwear manufacturing — board shorts and competition suits

 Swimwear construction has its own set of rules, and factories that don't specialize in it make predictable mistakes.

-Elastic — the elastic used in swimwear must be chlorine-resistant.
+Elastic and the elastic used in swimwear must be chlorine-resistant.
 Regular rubber elastic degrades rapidly in pool environments.
 Specify latex-free, chlorine-resistant elastic at every waistband and leg opening.

 Lining — women's swimwear typically requires a nylon/spandex lining in the gusset area for modesty and comfort.
 Men's board shorts often use a mesh liner.
 The lining fabric needs to be as technically specified as the outer fabric — cheap lining in an otherwise good swimsuit is immediately noticeable.